Quality Improvement Science and Systems Analysis

 The Quality Improvement Science and Systems Analysis course introduces the principles and core methodology of industrial quality improvement methods with special reference to those which may be applicable to surgical services in hospitals.
 The aim is to equip students to understand how they may be able to improve the quality, reliability and safety of services and then sustain excellence of performance in their own practice through the application of tried and tested methods to achieve system change and the engagement of staff.

-The Quality Improvement Science and Systems Analysis course provides the opportunity to learn more about and discuss the following topics:
+The Quality Improvement Science and Systems Analysis course provides the opportunity for students to learn more about:

-- History and principles of industrial quality improvement
+- the history and principles of industrial quality improvement

 - Six Sigma